christianspecht/vba-helpers/readme-full.md

 ## Setup

 VBA Helpers consists of a single VBA file, [vba-helpers.bas](https://bitbucket.org/christianspecht/vba-helpers/raw/tip/vba-helpers.bas), which you can just import into your application.
-Right-click and "Save as" to save it on your machine, then import it from the VBA editor if you are using it for the first time.
+Right-click and "Save as" to save it on your machine.
+To import:

+- if you are using VBA Helpers for the first time, import the downloaded file from the VBA editor
-To replace an older version of VBA Helpers, put the new file in the same folder as your Access database and run the `VBAHelpers_Import` function.
+- if your project already contains VBA Helpers and you want to replace it with the newer version, you can put the new file in the same folder as your Access database and run the `VBAHelpers_Update` function.

 ---